rancher/elemental-docs/docs/customizing.md

 * `after-install`: executed just after the after-install-chroot hook.
 It is not chrooted.
 * `post-install`: executed as the very last step before ending the installation, partitions are still mounted, the loop devices for the image is not.

 Hooks are provided as `cloud-init` stages.
 Equivalent hooks exist for `reset` and `upgrade` procedures.
+They are loaded from the `/iso-config` folder in ISO filesystem root.
 In fact, hooks are regular `cloud-init` stages with the only difference that Elemental client parses them during `install`, `upgrade` or `reset` actions, rather than boot time.
+Note any boot stage included this way will be executed during the live installation media boot.

-Hooks are evaluated during `install`,`reset` and `upgrade` action from `/oem`, `/system/oem` and `/usr/local/cloud-config`, however additional paths can be provided with the `cloud-init-paths` flag in [Elemental client configuration](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).
+Hooks are evaluated during `install`,`reset` and `upgrade` action from `/oem`, `/system/oem` and `/usr/local/cloud-config` paths, however for the live ISOs there is an additional the path `/run/initramfs/live/iso-config` included.
+Note the `/run/initramfs/live` prefix is the mount point of the ISO filesystem of the Elemental Live ISO once booted.

 ### Adding extra driver binaries into the ISO example